 Behavior and Diet

-Although knowledge of the striped smoothhound’s diet is limited, one study from Brazil suggests the species eats a large amount of crustaceans (mostly boxcrabs), followed by fishes and mollusks.
+Although knowledge of the striped smoothhound’s diet is limited, one study from Brazil suggests the species eats a large number of crustaceans (mostly boxcrabs), followed by fishes and mollusks.

 Where They Live

 World map providing approximate representation of Striped smoothhound shark's location

 The striped smoothhound has a very restricted coastal distribution; it lives near the seafloor in depths between 3 and 820 feet along the continental shelf and slope of the southwestern Atlantic in Brazil, Uruguay, and Argentina.
 During the winter, adults are concentrated in southern Brazil between Rio Grande and Chuı´ off Rio Grande do Sul.
 In the summer, a portion of the population migrates south to waters off Uruguay and Argentina while the rest of the population remains off the coast of Rio Grande do Sul as year-round residents.